aandre6891/CV/README.md

 - Certified in essential digital marketing concepts including SEO, PPC, social media, email marketing, and web analytics.
 Gives proficiency in fundamental strategies for navigating the digital marketing landscape.
 ## Career Experience

+### Makers Academy Bootcamp - (March 2023 – July 2023) – London (UK)
+**Web/Software Developer**
+- In addition to being an education course, Makers Academy provided an immersive and practical simulation of a professional work environment.
+By actively engaging in various team projects, I was able to apply methodologies and work processes that mirror those used in real-world settings.
+This experience surpassed the bounds of a conventional learning program.
+It served as a platform to develop tangible skills within a simulated work atmosphere and effectively preparing me for the challenges and opportunities that lie ahead in the software development field.

-### Senior IT Recruiter @Frank Recruitment Group (September 2021 - March 2023)
+### Frank Recruitment Group - (September 2021 – March 2023) – London (UK)
+- Trainee IT Recruiter
+- Promoted to Recruiting Consultant (from March 2022)
+- Promoted to Senior IT Recruiter (from December 2022)

-Main tasks: - Inserting new POCs of potential clients in the company platform (Salesforce based). - Calling potential collaborators to profile the candidates for new client's projects. - Business development calls with potential clients. - Qualifying the jobs with the technical department of the clients. - Preparing the candidates to the interviews. - Receiving amendments to the contract for the client and talking to the legal department to find solutions. - Keeping the relationship with both clients and collaborators.
+- Entering new Points of Contact (POCs) for potential clients into the company platform (Salesforce).
+Contacting potential collaborators to profile them as potential candidates for new client projects.
+Conducting business development calls with potential clients.
+Collaborating with the technical department of clients to qualify job requirements.
+Preparing candidates for interviews.
+Handling contract amendments for clients and coordinating with the legal department to find solutions.
+Maintaining relationships with both clients and collaborators.

-### Sales Account Manager @Domar Spa (February 2017 - December 2020)
+### Domar Spa - (February 2017 – December 2020) – Matera (ITALY)

-Main tasks: - Serving as intermediary between foreign buyers and the company either by telephone, electronically and face to face, visiting and meeting clients to support and grow sales volume. - Providing leadership and guidance to customer service, planning and logistics teams to ensure that customers receive their appropriate shipments. - Negotiating and monitoring export rates and services to reduce operating costs and increase profitability.
-Responding promptly to customer enquiries and complaints and looking to find winning solutions. - Attending international trade shows. - Generating new leads through organic search on Google, Maps, Linkedin and contacting them with cold calling activities, emails and messages.

-### Digital Marketing Manager @4Credit (October 2011 - May 2016)

 Main tasks: - Managing all the social and media networks of the company: You Tube, Facebook, LinkedIn, Blogs. - Creating new video and photo contents and writing articles for either generating leads and increasing the brand reputation. - Finding cooperation with both national and international lead generation channels and managing advertising campaigns using tools like Google Ads, Facebook Ads etc. - Managin the development team to create new web sites and improve the existing ones.

 ### Project Manager @4Credit (April 2007 - October 2011)

-Main tasks: - Developing new projects to increase the company product portfolio in the financial and insurance sector. - Finding new cooperations with the biggest credit and insurance institutions in Italy- Organizing the front and back office activities of the branches. - Monitoring and instructing the branch managers and the back office operators as well as verifying the regulatory compliance of the offices of the group. - Organizing the outbound activities of the internal call center. - Recruiting, training and managing call center operators and selecting web developers with whom to interface for the development activities of the company websites.
+**Sales Account Manager**
+- Intermediary for foreign buyers and companies, using varied communication methods.
+Enhancing sales through client visits.
+Leading customer service, planning, and logistics teams.
+Negotiating export rates for cost efficiency.
+Handling inquiries and complaints with effective solutions.
+Representing the company at trade shows.
+Generating leads through online searches and outreach methods.

+### 4Business Srl – (October 2011 – May 2016) – Reggio Emilia (ITALY)
+**Digital Marketing Manager**
+- Managing all of the company's social media networks: YouTube, Facebook, LinkedIn, and blogs.
+Creating fresh video and photo contents, as well as composing articles to generate leads and enhance brand reputation.
+Establishing collaborations with both domestic and international lead generation channels, and overseeing advertising campaigns using tools such as Google Ads and Facebook Ads.

+### 4Credit Srl – (April 2007 – October 2011) – Parma (ITALY)
+**Project Manager**
+- Creating new projects to expand financial and insurance products.
+Forging collaborations with key institutions.
+Coordinating branch operations, training managers.
+Ensuring compliance and overseeing call center.
+Managing recruitment and training for call center and web developers.

 ## Interests